 Carbon monoxide emissions result when carbon in the waste is not completely oxidised to carbon dioxide (CO2).
 High levels of CO normally indicate that the combustion gases were not held at a sufficiently high temperature in the presence of oxygen (O2) for a long enough time to convert CO to CO2, or that quenching has occurred.
 Because O2 levels and air distributions vary among combustor types, CO levels also vary among combustor types.
 Carbon monoxide concentration is a good indicator of gas phase combustion efficiency, and is an important criterion for indicating instabilities and non-uniformities in the combustion process.

 Nitrogen oxides are products of all fuel/air combustion processes.
 Nitric oxide (NO) is the primary component of NOx; however, nitrogen dioxide (NO2) and nitrous oxide (N2O) are also formed in smaller amounts.
 Nitrogen oxides are formed during combustion through oxidation of nitrogen in the waste, and oxidation of atmospheric nitrogen.
 Conversion of nitrogen in the waste occurs at relatively low temperatures (less than 1 090 °C), while oxidation of atmospheric nitrogen occurs at higher temperatures.
-NOx from hospital waste incineration is typically lower than from other waste incineration processes.
+NOx from clinical waste incineration is typically lower than from other waste incineration processes.

 Controls